symbol/product/bridge/README.md

 ### Download Wrap Requests

-This workflow operates in two modes:
+This workflow operates in two directions:

 * **wrap** (default): Detects request transactions on the native chain and stores them in the `wrap_request` database.
 * **unwrap**: Detects request transactions on the target chain and stores them in the `unwrap_request` database.